lvalnegri/workshops-measurecamp09/setup-RstudioShiny-server.md

     - Enter the name **rstudio-server**, as *source filter* choose **Allow from any sources**, in the textbox marked *Allowed protocols and ports* enter **tcp:8787**
     - Enter the name **shiny-server**, as *source filter* choose **Allow from any sources**, in the textbox marked *Allowed protocols and ports* enter **tcp:3838**

 - In that same page you can find the *External IP* you'll want to enter later in the browser to connect to your servers.
+I'll name this IP as **your_server_ip** later in this doc when referring to it.

 ### Working with a Virtual Machine